On bi-skew braces and brace blocks: Some classification results

 Then, as shown in the proof of~\cite[Proposition 6]{Rum07b}, the operation $\circ$ is the unique one such that $(A,\cdot,\circ)$ is a nontrivial brace, and $(A,\circ)$ is isomorphic to the infinite dihedral group

-Note that $(A,\cdot,\circ)$ is a bi-skew brace.
-Moreover, there are just two group automorphisms of $(A,\circ)$, namely the identity and the inversion, and it is easily verified that both are also automorphisms of the skew brace $(A,\cdot, \circ)$.
+We can easily see that $(A,\cdot,\circ)$ is a bi-skew brace.
+Moreover, there are just two group automorphisms of $(A,\circ)$, namely the identity and the inversion, and it is easily verified that both are also automorphisms of the skew brace $(A,\cdot, \circ)$ and therefore also of $(A,\circ,\cdot)$.

 We claim that $(A,\circ,\cdot)$ is not isomorphic to its opposite skew brace.
-Indeed, the skew braces are clearly not equal so the only candidate for an isomorphism is given by the inversion automorphism of $(A,\cdot)$ which also induces an automorphism of $(A,\circ)$.
+They are clearly not equal, as $(A,\circ)$ is not abelian.
+Therefore, the only candidate for an isomorphism is given by the inversion automorphism of $(A,\cdot)$ which also induces an automorphism of $(A,\circ)$.
 If this yields an isomorphism of skew braces, then it would be both an automorphism and antiautomorphism of $(A,\circ)$ which implies that $(A,\circ)$ is abelian.
-As $(A,\circ)$ is isomorphic to the infinite dihedral group this is a contradiction.
+As $(A,\circ)$ is isomorphic to the infinite dihedral group, this is a contradiction.

-In the remainder of this section we prove that the two skew braces with infinite cyclic multiplicative group above are in fact the only non-trivial ones.
+In the remainder of this section we prove that the two skew braces with infinite cyclic multiplicative group above are in fact the only nontrivial ones.

 \begin{lemma} Let $B$ be a skew brace with an abelian multiplicative group.
 Then for all $X,Y\sub B$, the equality $X*Y=Y*_\op X$ holds. \end{lemma} \begin{proof} It suffices to note that for all $a,b\in B$,